Purchasing power of most Indians weakened in 2020

-New Delhi, Jan 31 (IANS) With a massive impact of the coronavirus pandemic on businesses and people's earnings, purchasing power of most Indians weakened in the past one year.
+New Delhi: With a massive impact of the coronavirus pandemic on businesses and people's earnings, purchasing power of most Indians weakened in the past one year.

 An IANS-CVoter pre-budget survey showed that 43.7 per cent respondents said that their income remained the same while expenses went up, while the income of 28.7 per cent respondents fell same but their expenditure rose.